 In summer, reservations are strongly recommended.
 With the exception of trail camps, all reservations are site specific.
 They are available only by calling 1-800-444-7275 or online.

 Camping fees are for one vehicle and one legally towed vehicle.
 Additional vehicles will be charged a fee at the park.
 Please note and honor the maximum number of vehicles allowed for each campsite (available when you make your reservation).
 All vehicles must be parked in the designated parking spur.

-All Humboldt Redwoods campgrounds are in bear country, especially Albee Creek, Cuneo Creek, Baxter, Hamilton Barn, and the trail camps.
-It is the visitor’s responsibility to properly store food and all scented items at all times.
+All Humboldt Redwoods campgrounds are in bear country.
+It is the visitor’s responsibility to properly store food and all scented items.